Hahnville, Louisiana

 Hahnville is a census-designated place (CDP) in and the parish seat of St. Charles Parish, Louisiana, United States.
 The population was 2,792 at the 2000 census and 2,959 in 2020.
-For information on the origin of Hahnville, see Michael Hahn (1830–1886).
+It was founded by former governor Michael Hahn.

 Geography

 Hahnville is located at 29°58′1″N 90°24′36″W (29.967081, -90.410129).

 According to the United States Census Bureau, the CDP has a total area of 8.8 sqmi, of which 7.8 sqmi is land and 1.0 sqmi (11.79%) is water.

 History

-In the second half of the 19th century, the village of Hahnville was established by Michael Hahn, 19th Governor of Louisiana, near his plantation in St. Charles Parish where he had been living since his retirement in 1872.
+In 1682, La Salle recorded the presence of a village of Quinipissa peoples in the vicinity of modern-day Hahnville.
+In the 1700s, German immigrants to the French colony of Louisiana began settling along the Mississippi upriver from New Orleans in what became known as the German Coast.
+In the early 1800s, following the sale of Louisiana, the United States established the St. Charles Courthouse in the area and a small community grew up around it.
+In February 1872, Thomas Sharpe began laying out a village near the courthouse, which he called Flaggville after district judge Othelle J. Flagg.
+Around the same time, former governor Michael Hahn, who had a sugar plantation upriver from Flaggville, began dividing his land to found Hahnville.
+Gradually "Hahnville" became the commonly accepted name for the larger area.